Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 ACSM Test Difficulty – How Hard is the ACSM Exam?

 The ACSM exam can be quite challenging for some and could be extremely easy peasy for others.
-It is known to be one of the highest strength certifications of all time.
+It is known to be one of the highest strength certifications ever.

-The difficulty of the test actually makes sense taking into account the level of development granted for those who will receive the certificate in addition to the level of credibility it holds to the successful candidates.
+The difficulty of the test makes sense taking into account the level of development granted for those who will receive the certificate and the level of credibility it holds to the successful candidates.
 This is why I highly recommend picking up a fantastic study guide and some practice exams.

 The ACSM test was designed to be used by the best-performing athletes in the world.
 It is more concentrated than just a regular personal trainer-level certification.